frederic-nevers/digsocrevision/docs/concepts/21-change.md

   <summary>🧠 How might past events, patterns, or trends help us to forecast future developments?</summary>
 - Studying historical analogues and precedents can provide insights into the potential trajectories and impacts of emerging technologies
 - Identifying recurring patterns or cycles in technological change can help anticipate future waves of innovation and disruption
-- Analyzing the social, economic, and political factors that have shaped past technological revolutions can inform our understanding of the forces driving current and future developments
+- Analysing the social, economic, and political factors that have shaped past technological revolutions can inform our understanding of the forces driving current and future developments
 - Engaging in speculative design and scenario planning exercises can help us envision and prepare for a range of possible futures
 </details>